James Horner: Musical "borrowing"

 Horner was criticized on many occasions for reusing passages from his earlier compositions and for featuring brief excerpts and reworked themes from classical composers.
-For example, his scores from Star Trek II: The Wrath of Khan and Star Trek III: The Search for Spock include excerpts from Prokofiev's Alexander Nevsky and Romeo and Juliet, respectively; the action ostinato from Aliens is originally from Wolfen, and the film's main title is almost identical to Aram Khachaturian's Gayane Ballet Suite (Adagio) (already used in an outer-space context in 2001: A Space Odyssey) and would be used again within the score of Patriot Games and Clear and Present Danger; the heroic theme from Willow is based on that of Robert Schumann's Rhenish Symphony; Field of Dreams includes cues from the "Saturday Night Waltz" portion of Aaron Copland's ballet Rodeo and Copland's score from Our Town; Horner blended part of an early theme from the third movement of Shostakovich's Symphony no. 5 into an action scene in Patriot Games; musical motifs from 48 Hrs. are recycled into Commando, Red Heat, and Another 48 Hrs.; and the climactic battle scene in Glory includes excerpts from Wagner and Orff.
+For example, his scores from Star Trek II: The Wrath of Khan and Star Trek III: The Search for Spock include excerpts from Prokofiev's Alexander Nevsky and Romeo and Juliet, respectively.
+Much of his score from Star Trek II: The Wrath of Khan was reworked yet again for his musical score for 1983’s Krull.
+The action ostinato from Aliens is originally from Wolfen.
+The film's main title is almost identical to Aram Khachaturian's Gayane Ballet Suite (Adagio), already used in an outer-space context in 2001: A Space Odyssey, and was used again within the score of Patriot Games and Clear and Present Danger.

+The heroic theme from Willow is based on that of Robert Schumann's Rhenish Symphony.
+Field of Dreams includes cues from the "Saturday Night Waltz" portion of Aaron Copland's ballet Rodeo and Copland's score from Our Town.
+Horner blended part of an early theme from the third movement of Shostakovich's Symphony no. 5 into an action scene in Patriot Games.
+Musical motifs from 48 Hrs. are recycled into Commando, Red Heat, and Another 48 Hrs..
+The climactic battle scene in Glory includes excerpts from Wagner and Orff.

 Some critics felt these propensities made Horner's compositions inauthentic or unoriginal.
 In a 1997 issue of Film Score Monthly, an editorial review of Titanic said Horner was "skilled in the adaptation of existing music into films with just enough variation to avoid legal troubles".

 Several critics have noted stark similarities between Bravehearts "Main Theme" and an earlier theme song, Kaoru Wada's "Pai Longing" from the 1991 Japanese anime series 3×3 Eyes.

 On at least one occasion, Horner's musical "borrowing" almost led to litigation.
 Horner's main title for Honey, I Shrunk the Kids (1989) incorporates cues from the score by Nino Rota from Federico Fellini's film Amarcord (1973) and Raymond Scott's piece "Powerhouse B" (1937), the latter often referenced in Carl Stalling's Warner Bros. cartoon scores.
 Scott's piece was used without payment or credit, leading his estate to threaten legal action against Disney.
 Disney paid an undisclosed sum in an out-of-court settlement and changed the film's cue sheets to credit Scott.

 Personal life

-Horner was also a qualified private pilot and owned several small airplanes.
+Horner was a qualified private pilot and owned several small airplanes.
 His studio was filled with small automatons and objects which he purchased and collected over time.
-In a documentary produced after his death, Horner's wife Sara stated that he described himself as having Asperger syndrome; according to Sara "He would say himself, and did at the end of his life, that he had Asperger's, and he definitely had a different kind of neurological wiring."
+After his death, Horner's widow and daughter disclosed that he had been diagnosed with Asperger syndrome.